-EVIDENCE AT COURT-MARTIAL
+EVIDENCE AT COURT-MARTIAL (written as reported at the time)

 The accused comprised a technical sergeant, a sergeant, and 12 privates.
 Each pleaded “Not guilty” to a total of ten charges or specifications.

-Altogether there were six charges and “specifications,” The first was that on September 26th accused did commit riot in that together with certain other unknown soldiers they wrongfully and unlawfully and in violent manner assembled to usurp the peace of the camp and vicinity, and so assembled did wrongfully and unlawfully in riotous and violent manner bear arms, and disregarding the lawful authority of superior officers did depart from their quarters to the centre of the town, defy military and civil authority, and assault two sergeants by shooting, also shooting at other people in the vicinity of the Market Square, whose names are not known, and caused terror and disturbance.
+Altogether there were six charges and “specifications,” The first was that on September 26th accused did commit riot in that together with certain other unknown soldiers they wrongfully and unlawfully and in a violent manner assembled to usurp the peace of the camp and vicinity, and so assembled did wrongfully and unlawfully in riotous and violent manner bear arms, and disregarding the lawful authority of superior officers did depart from their quarters to the centre of the town, defy military and civil authority, and assault two sergeants by shooting, also shooting at other people in the vicinity of the Market Square, whose names are not known, and caused terror and disturbance.

 The second charge accused them of attempting to murder and committing an assault on Sergt.
 J. Cocks, by shooting with rifles and tommy-guns, and the third charge was similar in relation to Sergt.
 Ralph Simmons.